lorenaparralanda/dsp/statistics/2-4-cohens_d.md

 [Think Stats Chapter 2 Exercise 4](http://greenteapress.com/thinkstats2/html/thinkstats2003.html#toc24) (Cohen's d)

+>> # Answer

 >> Cohen's d = 0.028879044654449883

-In other words, the difference between the means of pregnancy length for first babies and pregnancy length for other babies is 0.028 standard deviations.
+>> In other words, the difference between the means of pregnancy length for first babies and pregnancy length for other babies is 0.028 standard deviations.
 Thus, there is no significant difference.

-Code
+# Code

 ```python
 def CohenEffectSize(group1, group2):